eyanoapp/opensigl/docs/en/medical-records/patient-registration.md

 ## Patient Registration

-BHIMA expects that Patient Registration is the first step in the start of a patient's treatment.
+OpenSIGL expects that Patient Registration is the first step in the start of a patient's treatment.
 The Patient Registration module divides the registration page into _required_ information and _optional_ information.
 These panels function as their name implies - a successful registration must contain at minimum the required information.
 Once the required information is completed, click the blue button to register the patient.

 <div class="bs-callout bs-callout-primary">
 <h4>What is the difference between origin and current location?</h4>